 Combine the Workbooks in a Folder

-The following macro creates a new worksheet, and copies the data from Sheet1 of each workbook in the specified folder to this new worksheet...
+The following procedure creates a new workbook containing one worksheet in which to combine the data.
+Then it copies the data from "Sheet1" of each workbook in the specified folder to the worksheet in the newly created workbook.

 'Force the explicit declaration of variables